appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 ```

 ### distinctField
-You can use the `distinctField` parameter to collapse search results based on field values.
-The collapsing is done by selecting only the top sorted document per collapse key.
-You can read more about it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/collapse-search-results.html).
+This property returns only the distinct value documents for the specified field.
+It is equivalent to the `DISTINCT` clause in SQL.
+It internally uses the collapse feature of Elasticsearch.
+You can read more about it over [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/collapse-search-results.html).

 | Type     | Applicable on query of type | Required |
 | ------   | --------------------------- | -------- |